-Brooke has been on staff at numerous dance camps and events around North America.
+Brooke has been on staff at numerous dance camps, weekends, festivals, balls, and other events around North America and England.
 In 2007 and 2008, she was program director of the Bay Area Country Dance Society English Dance and Music Week.
-In addition, she leads callers' workshops for English country dance teachers, most recently in Victoria BC.
+In addition, she leads callers' workshops for English country dance teachers.
+Check out her past gigs.

 Brooke also calls for contra, barn, and family dances.
-She is on the roster of guest presenters for visiting school groups program of the Center for Shakespeare Studies at SOU.
+She has been on the roster of guest presenters for visiting school groups program of the Center for Shakespeare Studies at SOU.

 She and Chris have devised English and Scottish Country Dances, to increasing international acclaim, since 1996.
-They have published four books of dances—Impropriety Volume 1 in 2006, Impropriety Volume 2 in 2008, Impropriety Volume 3 in 2010, and Impropriety Volume 4 in 2012.
+They have published five books of dances—Impropriety Volume 1 in 2006, Impropriety Volume 2 in 2008, Impropriety Volume 3 in 2010, Impropriety Volume 4 in 2012, and Impropriety Volume 5 in 2015.
 In May 2009, they collaborated with the newly formed band Roguery (Anita Anderson and Dave Bartley from Seattle WA, Shira Kammen from Berkeley CA, and Jim Oakden from Santa Cruz CA) to produce a CD of music for the English Country Dances in Volume 1.
-In 2010, they produced a CD for Volume 2, in 2011 a CD for Volume 3, and in 2012 a CD for Volume 4.
+In 2010, they produced a CD for Volume 2, in 2011 a CD for Volume 3, in 2012 a CD for Volume 4, and in 2015 a CD for Volume 5.

 Theatrical choreography credits include SOU Department of Theatre Arts productions of Entertaining Strangers (with Chris), Dancing at Lughnasa and Caucasian Chalk Circle, and Oregon Cabaret Theatre’s world premiere Parcel From America.

 Brooke was a founding member of The Heather and the Rose Country Dancers, a statewide organization promoting English and Scottish Country Dance with several branches throughout Oregon whose teachers use global terminology (no reference to gender) for calling dances.
 She served as H&R’s treasurer and secretary for seven years.
-She coordinates the Ashland branch’s annual spring ball that celebrated its 33nd anniversary in 2013.
-Brooke served on the board and executive committee of the Country Dance and Song Society for six years and served on the CDSS Youth Task Group.
+She coordinates the Ashland branch’s annual spring ball that celebrated its 36th anniversary in 2016.
+Brooke joined the board of the Country Dance and Song Society as secretary in April 2014.
+Previously, she was on the CDSS board and executive committee for six years (2001-07) and served on the CDSS Youth Task Group.

 In addition to teaching, organizing, and composing country dance, Brooke has been in several performing groups presenting English, Scottish, Irish and Garland dance and was on a Morris dance team for eight years.
 She loves to sing, especially rounds, and has taught round workshops and led round singing at a variety of events.